NUMLDS/tweet-as-trump/README.md

 ## Data acquisition
 ### 1. Download raw data from Kaggle
-To download the data used for this app, go to the [Trump Tweets dataset page](https://www.kaggle.com/austinreese/trump-tweets?select=realdonaldtrump.csv) on Kaggle.
+First, go to the first dataset's [page on Kaggle](https://www.kaggle.com/austinreese/trump-tweets?select=realdonaldtrump.csv).
 Click on the download button on the top right, and unzip the downloaded zip file.
+We will only use the `realdonaldtrump.csv` dataset within the zip file.

+Next, go to the second dataset's [page on Kaggle](https://www.kaggle.com/gpreda/trump-tweets).
+Click on the download button on the top right, and unzip the downloaded zip file to get the `trump_tweets.csv` dataset.

-We will only use the `realdonaldtrump.csv` dataset, a copy of which is synced to `data/raw/` folder in the project directory.
+A cope of each CSV file is synced to the `data/raw/` folder in the project directory.

 ### 2. Build Docker image
 To build the Docker image for data acquisition, run the command below in the project root directory: